JooNiv/QCut/docs/_build/html/_sources/Multiple_cuts.rst.txt

 .. image:: /images/circ6.png

-Now let's say we want to cut this circuit into two pieces with two cuts.
+Now let's say we want to cut this circuit into three pieces with two cuts.

 **2: Insert cut_wire operations to the circuit to denote where we want to cut the circuit**